Mobile Application Security

 - Malware that can read or modify sensitive data;

 - PII collected either from a device or from the public;

 Mobile application security begins with the design of the application and continues through its useful life.
 The Mobile Application Playbook [PDF - 2.78 MB] can guide you through the process.

-Also, the Department of Homeland Security (DHS) has submitted a report to Congress that details current and emerging threats to the federal government’s use of mobile devices and recommends security improvements to the mobile device ecosystem.
+Also, the Department of Homeland Security (DHS) has submitted a report to Congress that details current and emerging threats to the federal government’s use of mobile devices and recommends security upgrades to the mobile device ecosystem.
 Learn more about the DHS Study on Mobile Device Security.